rgreat/UniGUI_MinimizedForm/README.md

 UniMinimizedForm.pas

-Unit which automatically handle form maximize/restore/minimise/resize for base UniGUI TUniForm class.
+Unit which automatically handle form maximize/restore/minimise/resize for base UniGUI TUniForm class in MDI style.

 Just add it in interface uses on any UniGUI form.